nasa/cumulus/docs/data-cookbooks/throttling-queued-executions.md

 We will also review the architecture of this feature and highlight some implementation notes.

 Limiting the number of executions that can be running from a given queue is useful for controlling the cloud resource usage of workflows that may be lower priority, such as granule reingestion or reprocessing campaigns.
+It could also be useful for preventing workflows from exceeding known resource limits, such as a maximum number of open connections to a data provider.

 ## Implementing the queue